 Professors

-Samer Al-khateeb
+Samer Al-khateeb Photo

 Samer Al-khateeb, Ph.D.

-Assistant Professor of Computer Science
+Associate Professor of Computer Science

-Department of Computer Science, Design and Journalism, Creighton University
+Department of Computer Science, Design and Journalism, Creighton University.

-Nitin Agarwal
+Nitin Agarwal Photo

 Nitin Agarwal, Ph.D.